 Sentence case

-Capitalizes the first letter of each sentence.
-Everything else stays lowercase.
-This is the default for paragraphs, articles, UI labels, and most written content in English.
+Capitalizes the first letter of each sentence and lowercases everything else.
+This is the default format for paragraphs, UI labels, button text, error messages, captions, and most written digital content in English.

 Input: "the QUICK brown FOX jumped OVER the lazy dog."